Genetically engineered foods

 Tomatoes, potatoes, squash, corn, and soybeans have been genetically altered through biotechnology.
-Many more foods have engineered ingredients and more are being developed.
-Check with the Food and Drug Administration (FDA) for more information.
+Many more foods contain engineered ingredients and more are being developed.
+Check with the Food and Drug Administration (FDA) -- www.fda.gov for more information.

 .
 For instance, if peanut genes are in tomatoes, could someone with a peanut react to tomatoes?